bevry-archive/documentation/Privacy-Policy.md

 - email if set
 - name if set
 - username if set
-- whether you are subscribed to our newsletter
+- subscription status if set
 - country code
 	- so we can understand growth areas and market accordingly
 - language code